 If you get aspects of the conveyancing process wrong, then you could find your sale falling through, or in dispute with someone, which could end up costing you dearly.
 That’s why it is strongly recommended that you hire a solicitor/conveyancer when either buying or selling a property.

 We have more than 30 years’ experience buying homes and dealing with conveyancing.
-If you sell to us we’ll make the process as smooth as possible.
+If you sell to us, we’ll make the house buying process quick and as smooth as possible.
 Not only will we communicate with you clearly and regularly throughout, but we’ll also appoint an independent solicitor and cover all their fees.

 But how much are conveyancing costs for buyers and sellers?
 Read on to find out.

 The difference between a conveyancing solicitor and a conveyancer

 Many, but not all, solicitors are able to carry out conveyancing as part of their work.
 Some solicitors specialise in conveyancing and property law, and in particular, areas such as land, bridging, auctions, commercial and residential.

 There is also a specialist job role called a ‘conveyancer’.
 These individuals specialise in conveyancing and are accepted by most lenders.
 They will typically have passed various qualifications and will be licensed by a regulatory body in some way.